umbraco/UmbracoDocs/Reference/Querying/DynamicPublishedContent/Properties.md

 **There are a few helpful methods to help check if a property exists, has a value or is null.**

 ###.HasProperty(string propertyAlias)
-Returns a boolean value representing if the DynamicNode has a property with the specified alias.
+Returns a boolean value representing if the DynamicPublishedContent has a property with the specified alias.

 ###.HasValue(string propertyAlias)
-Retruns a boolean value representing if the DynamicNode property has had a value set.
+Retruns a boolean value representing if the DynamicPublishedContent property has had a value set.

 ###.IsNull(string propertyAlias)
-Returns a boolean value representing if the DynamicNode property is Null.
+Returns a boolean value representing if the DynamicPublishedContent property is Null.

 **Further useful property methods**